seancdavis/seancdavis-com/www/src/blog/posts/2019-05-02-what-you-need-to-know-about-netlify-forms.md

 ---

 So there you have it.
-Netlify’s forms are an extremely powerful feature.
+Netlify's forms are an extremely powerful feature.
 They provide a way to accept dynamic data from users on your static sites, which could otherwise be a tricky challenge to overcome.
-There’s a lot of (really good) documentation, but some of the crucial elements can get lost in the weeds.
+There's a lot of (really good) documentation, but some of the crucial elements can get lost in the weeds.

-I hope these items I’ve called out have either helped you debug or helped get you started building Netlify forms.
+I hope these items I've called out have either helped you debug or helped get you started building Netlify forms.

 Now go capture some user data!